 “When a standard endovascular revascularization approach is not possible for patients with long-segment peripheral artery blockages, can we create a safe, effective, minimally-invasive solution that causes less trauma to the body than open femoral-popliteal bypass surgery?”

 This was the challenge the founders of PQ Bypass set out to solve.

-Out of this question came the PQ Technology Suite.
-Used together for a PQ DETOUR procedure, these technologies present a novel, percutaneous approach to femoral-popliteal bypass surgery.
-Used on their own for a standard lower-limb endovascular intervention, they are designed to be powerful options for treating long-segment lower extremity disease.
+Out of this question came the DETOUR System.
+Used together for the DETOUR procedure, these technologies are designed to present a novel, percutaneous approach to femoral-popliteal bypass surgery.
+Used on their own for a standard lower-limb endovascular intervention, they offer potential to be powerful options for treating long-segment femoropopliteal disease.

-The PQ DETOUR procedure is a novel approach to fully-percutaneous femoral-popliteal bypass procedure.
-Using fluoroscopic guidance, a series of proprietary PQ Bypass Stent Grafts are deployed from the popliteal artery into the femoral vein, and from the femoral vein into the superficial femoral artery in a continuous, overlapping fashion through two independent fistulas.
-The intended result is a large lumen, endograft bypass that delivers unobstructed, pulsatile flow from the SFA ostium to the Popliteal artery.
-The PQ DETOUR procedure is designed to provide long-term durability while minimizing trauma to the body, hospital stays, and rehabilitation times associated with open surgery.
+The PQ Bypass DETOUR System is a novel, investigational approach to fully-percutaneous femoral-popliteal bypass.
+Using fluoroscopic guidance, a series of proprietary TORUS Stent Grafts are deployed from the popliteal artery into the femoral vein, and from the femoral vein into the superficial femoral artery in a continuous, overlapping fashion through two independent anastomoses.
+The intended result is a large lumen, endograft bypass that delivers unobstructed, pulsatile flow from the SFA ostium to the popliteal artery.
+The PQ Bypass DETOUR System is designed to provide long-term durability while minimizing trauma to the body, hospital stays, and rehabilitation times.

 The PQ Bypass DETOUR System is currently under investigation in the US IDE DETOUR II Clinical Trial, ClinicalTrials.gov identifier: NCT03119233